-- Choose/adapt objectives for pupils with SEN and/or disabilities, - provide a 'parallel' activity for pupils with SEN and/or disabilities, so that they can work towards the same lesson objectives as their peers, but in a different way, - modify the curriculum to overcome/reduce/remove barriers so all pupils meet the same objectives, - regularly reflect on how consistently the 'Five A Day'/example strategies (below) are embedded into teaching practice.
+- Set objectives for pupils with SEND and/or disabilities, - provide a 'parallel' activity for pupils with SEND and/or disabilities, so that they can work towards the same lesson objectives as their peers, but in a different way, - adapt the curriculum to overcome/reduce/remove barriers so all pupils meet the same objectives, - regularly reflect on how consistently the 'Five A Day'/example strategies (below) are embedded into teaching practice.

-Planning for pupils with SEN and/or disabilities should be part of the planning that you do for all pupils, rather than a separate activity.
-Any personal targets the pupil has can inform this planning.
+Planning for pupils with SEND is part of the planning that we do for all pupils.
+We believe a quality curriculum for SEND is a quality curriculum for all.
+Any personal targets the pupil has informs our planning.
 The aim is to develop independent learning: scaffolded supports should provide temporary assistance which are removed when no longer required.
 Planning for support doesn't need to be complicated or time-consuming and can be planned prior to lesson and some provided responsively during instruction.